alexharri/website/posts/encoding-declension.md

 It's worth mentioning that, unlike merging subtrees with common values, merging sibling leaves has no functional effect on the trie.
 This layer of compression is purely to make the trie's footprint smaller.

-## Savings from merging sibling leaves
+### Trie after merging sibling leaves

-Here is the node count table from before, with a new column that shows the results for the trie that has also had its sibling leaves merged:
+Here is the node count table from before with a new column that shows the results for the trie that has also had its sibling leaves merged:

 {<table data-align="right">
 <tbody>